5 Panel Drug Test Plus Expanded Opiates

 Why Employers Should Care About Opioid Abuse

-Knowing the facts is good, but what does it have to do with employers, and why should they consider adding expanded opiates to their workplace drug testing?
+Knowing the facts is good, but what does it have to do with employers, and why should they consider adding expanded opiates to their employee drug testing?

 For starters, drug abuse in general costs employers a startling $81 billion a year.
 Here’s why.